upstash/roadmap/README.md

 #### Upstash environment

-- `REDIS_URL`: Oluşturduğunuz database detay sayfasında **Redis Connect** butonuna tıklayınca bulabilirsiniz.
+- `REDIS_URL`: Find the URL in the database details page in Upstash Console clicking on Redis Connect button.

 ## Configuring Auth0

-1. Go to the [Auth0 dashboard](https://manage.auth0.com/) and create a new application of type **Single Page Web Applications** and make sure to configure the following
+1. Go to the [Auth0 dashboard](https://manage.auth0.com/) and create a new application of type **Single Page Web Applications**
 2. Go to the settings page of the application
 3. Configure the following settings:
     - **Allowed Callback URLs**: Should be set to `http://localhost:3000/` when testing locally or typically to `https://myapp.com/` when deploying your application.